stancs/swish-analytics-engineering-project/README.md

 ### Microservice

+Requirements: **Create the necessary microservices that efficiently provide the required dependencies for each Core service.
+For each microservice document its purpose, request parameters, and response data.
+There’s no need to dive too deep into the data beyond getting the point across to us.
+You will not be assessed on your knowledge of the data outside of the examples provided.**

 #### Team Props Microservice

 The `Team Props Microservice` manages and provides data related to team-specific betting propositions (props).
 This